paragor/faraway-edge/README.md

 - Envoy proxy instances configured to connect to this control plane
 - Network connectivity between Envoy proxies and the control plane server
-- Valid JSON configuration file defining routing rules
+- Valid JSON configuration file (for static mode) or Kubernetes cluster with Ingress resources (for Kubernetes mode)
+- For Kubernetes deployment: RBAC permissions to watch Ingress resources (automatically configured by Helm chart)